yldrmmuhammedemin/GeometricShapeRecognitionShaded/README.md

 # GeometricShapeRecognitionShaded

-An application to detect shaded geometric shapes using OpenCV
+An application to detect geometric shapes on shaded surface using OpenCV

 ## Limitations